BinWang28/RSE/environment/README.md

 ### Step-by-step environment setup

-I will use anaconda virtual environment as an example, the guidance can be also adapted to python naive pip.
+I will use anaconda virtual environment as an example,

+The guidance can be also adapted to python naive pip.

 ```
 conda create -n RSE-env python=3.7